Developer Guide

 - A

-class is added under thecommands
+CountCommandclass is added under thecommandspackage.

 Given below is an example usage scenario.

-The sequence diagram below illustrates Logic and Model Components when the user executes count
+The sequence diagram below illustrates Logic and Model Components when the user executes count command to sort patients in Hospify alphabetically.

 Note on sequence diagram: